wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-My venture into web development was preceded by a decade of immersion in the high-end audio-video and residential automation industry.
-This field served as my initial introduction to programming and demanded comparable technical problem-solving abilities.
-Transitioning into Front End development felt like a natural progression from my prior career, where crafting captivating experiences stood as the central objective.
+Before entering the tech industry, I spent over a decade working in high-end audio/video and residential automation.
+That environment introduced me to programming and honed my technical problem-solving skills—laying the groundwork for a smooth transition into web development.
 ::

 ::Paragraph
-After earning a Bachelor of Science in Information Science from Penn State and successfully graduating from the Udacity Front End Developer Nanodegree program, I embarked on my journey into front-end development.
-As I delved deeper into the world of front-end development, Vue.js and Nuxt.js quickly became my go-to tools.
+After earning my degree from Penn State and graduating from the Udacity Front-End Developer Nanodegree program, I immersed myself in the world of modern front-end frameworks.
+Vue.js and Nuxt.js quickly became my tools of choice.
 ::

 ::ContentH2